adam-pawelek/llmtranslate/README.md

 ## License

-SimpleAITranslator is licensed under the MIT License.
+LLM-translate is licensed under the MIT License.
 See the LICENSE file for more details.